 - Avoid future emissions

 - Whole building retrofit of Council sites

 - Whole building retrofit of leisure sites

 - Whole building retrofit of leased assets

 - Minimise water demand at Council sites

 - Minimise consumption and waste in Council buildings

 - Minimise emissions from grey fleet (business travel)

 - Minimise emissions from Council fleet

 - Minimise emissions from procurement

-- Offset residual emissions
+- Offset and/or inset residual emissions.

 These are divided by type of emissions under the following headings: buildings, water, waste, transport, procurement, and residual.
-Within each of these actions there are a number of activities which are separated by location and type.
 Each of these activities has been identified to deliver a reduction in emissions in line with the scenario modelling and carbon budgets for the emissions the Council is responsible for.
 There are some activities which may also benefit district-wide emissions.
-Successful delivery of the Plan relies on emissions reduction being embedded across Council operations.
+Successful delivery of the Plan relies on emissions reduction being embedded across Council operations and working with others, including other local authorities, to share ideas and best practice.
 Key delivery partners for the action plan are summarised in Figure 7.